Beyond The Stereotypes: African American Falls In Love With Niger Life

-The easiest thing to adjust to is the people however odd as that may sound!
+The easiest thing to adjust to was the people as odd as that may sound!
 Nigeriens are generally friendly people and they are peaceful as long as you follow the order.
 When people see you they know you are different and are interested in learning about you.

 What were the most difficult things to adjust to?

-The most difficult thing to adjust to is that fact that as a foreigner, things are different for me.
-Foreigners are perceived as having money since they were able to travel to Niger - therefore everything will be more expensive for you.
+The most difficult thing to adjust to was that fact that as a foreigner, things are different for me.
+Foreigners are perceived as having money since they were able to travel to Niger—therefore everything will be more expensive for you.
 People will be friendly but not on a personal level; they set foreigners apart in activities and meals.

 The U.S. State Department warns Americans of several risks of living in Niger.
 How has your experience compared?
 What safety concerns have you faced, if any?

 I truly don’t know of the risk America warns of, but I don’t follow those warnings.
 I live in Niger and my experience has always been peaceful.
 I haven’t faced any risk or safety concerns.
 I use common sense.
 If I’m going to a place where I know there will be a lot of people, I dress appropriately like the natives would so I don’t stand out so much, and if something doesn’t feel right I don’t do it!
 You can’t live your life in fear and once you come to know the people of Niger you will realize there is nothing to fear.
 It’s not Nigeriens who make this country unsafe or are involved in terrorist attacks.
 It’s normally people who are not from here, who enter through the desert, and sneak away in the night.
 Nigeriens are very peaceful.

 What is your social life like in Niger?